Remains found in Nebraska and Missouri identified as missing Wisconsin brothers

 Nelson also faces two counts of abandonment of a corpse, two counts of tampering with physical evidence in a felony prosecution, two counts of armed criminal action, one count of first-degree tampering with a motor vehicle and one count of unlawful possession of a firearm.

-A rancher in Nebraska reported last week that he'd found human remains mixed with dirt in a plastic tub inside a trailer recently purchased in Missouri, The Kansas City Star reported.
+A rancher in Nebraska reported last week that he'd found human remains mixed with dirt in a plastic tub inside a trailer he recently purchased in Missouri, The Kansas City Star reported.

 The brothers, from Shawano County, Wisc., disappeared during a trip related to their cattle business where they were supposed to meet Nelson, who allegedly owed them $250,000.

-Investigators found the brothers' rental truck on July 22 in Holt, a town 35 miles west of Braymer, where Nelson's farm is located.
+Investigators found the brothers' rental truck on July 22 in Holt, Mo., a town 35 miles west of Braymer, where Nelson's farm is located.
 It was left running with the lights on.

 Blood found on Nelson's clothing was confirmed to be from Nicholas Diemel, WDAF-TV reported.